jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 cloud = TagCloud.new(current_user, @cut_off_3months)
 ```

-We need to make sure that we have support for this new variable in the `TagCloud` as well:
+We need to make sure that we save this new variable in the `TagCloud`:

 ```ruby
 class TagCloud